it-p-lodz-pl/TUL.Courses/PT.IFE/README.md

 ### Forum

+I have been asked by the University Authority to harmonize the schedule with the current situation, and especially the late enrolment of some course members.
+I agree with that so I decided to postpone the deadline for Task 1 from lesson 5 (10-11-2020) to lesson 6 (17-11-2020).

+During the next laboratory, we will repeat the same agenda as for lesson 4, and as a result, you will have the opportunity to reserve a place in the line to validate your code against my environment and assessment rules.
+Again, it is your opportunity but not a requirement.
+Add to the code everything you believe is useful for you.
+In other words, everything is allowed but only a few things are required.

+**My advice is - keep things as simple as possible to avoid a surprise.**

+Contact me directly in any case questions or proposals you may have.

+### Task 1 Check list publication

+As I did promise today I have just published the file `Task 1 Check list.md` to help you apply self-assessment.
+Copy the content of this file to a new GitHub issue to get a list of tasks prefixed by checkboxes.
+You can use them to control the scope and progress of your work.
+Add an issue like that before the final code assessment.
+BTW; let stress again.
+To accomplish Task 1 is not required

+- to use external data sources, as files, databases, etc.
+- to use any additional framework (if someone can do something in the framework we can do it in code for sure).

+Anyway, using any external stuff is not required but possible.
+There is only one rule: if you are using something additional you must be prepared to explain how it works.
+Let me stress all requirements and all topics on the checklist are invariable.

 #### Enrolment message on forum

 Welcome to the Programming Technologies course!
 We are excited to have you as part of our membership.
 After enrolling, you must select a group using the [module Laboratory group selection](https://ife.edu.p.lodz.pl/mod/choicegroup/view.php?id=11193).